LHS-Beane/CollegePhysics201/docs/week1/index.md

 # 🧭 Week 1 — Units, Dimensions, & 1D Kinematics (with Calculus)

-Welcome to Week 1!
+Welcome to **Week 1** of College Physics 201!
-This module is designed so you can **fully learn physics on your own**, even if you missed class.
+This module is built so you can **fully learn the content on your own**, with explanations, intuition, practice, and hidden solutions.

-Use the **expandable sections** below to navigate without endless scrolling.

 ---